The Challenge: Keeping Spectators Engaged at Community Tournaments

 Marc started his search in April, looking for options ahead of the club's May tournament, the Merseyside Open—an event that draws players from clubs across Liverpool.
 He asked the UK's Lawn Tennis Association (LTA) for recommendations and searched online.

-The LTA's official partner, a Dutch company called TTP, quoted £700 for one court for one day:
+The LTA's official partner, a Dutch company called TTP, quoted £700 for one court for one day—a price point that was immediately disqualifying for a volunteer-run club operating on entry fees of £15 per player.

-Using ChatGPT to search for alternatives, Marc found KeepTheScore at the top of results and compared it to other options:
+Using ChatGPT to search for alternatives, Marc found KeepTheScore at the top of results.
+He compared pricing:

 But the decision wasn't just about price.
 During his trial of KeepTheScore, Marc discovered something crucial: